CS-1400/CS-1400.github.io/_pages/conditionals/index.md

 <iframe height="550px" width="100%" src="https://repl.it/@bianca_ruiz/elifTaco?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe><br>
 #### Compound if Statement
 <iframe height="600px" width="100%" src="https://repl.it/@bianca_ruiz/compoundIfTaco?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+## Python Control Structures
+Conditionals are one of three program control structures.
+These control structures dictate the order in which a program's code executes:
+- **Sequential**: Code is executed linearly, one after the other.
+- **Selection**: Different block(s) of code are executed based on the results of a condition.
+- [**Iteration**](../loops/): Repeating a block of code several times.

 ## Instructional Videos